 The U.S. Department of Justice’s 2017 National Drug Threat Assessment showed that 897,000 people ages 12 and older in the United States are currently abusing meth.
 In 2015, there was a huge surge in rates of meth abuse, as 225,000 people began abusing this substance within that year alone.
 And, 85-90% of all stimulant-related deaths involve meth.

 When someone abuses meth, he or she can go from zero to sixty in just a matter of a few uses.
 This drug is so addictive and potent that it does not take too long for an addiction to develop.
 Sadly, meth addiction causes severe physical and psychological impacts on one’s health, and some of the impacts cannot be treated or reversed.
 The longer that meth is abused for, the more likely an individual will be to struggle to end his or her use.
 This is because meth causes extremely strong dependence, which means that an individual’s body is accustomed to the presence of meth.
 When meth abuse is stopped cold turkey, or if it is lessened, withdrawal symptoms can set in, which can be highly distressing.
-For these reasons, it is critical to seek out professional help from a meth detox center in Paducah Kentucky.
+For these reasons, it is critical to seek out professional help from our meth detox center in Paducah Kentucky.

 Meth Withdrawal Symptoms

 Withdrawal symptoms related to meth addiction can range from being slightly uncomfortable to debilitating.
 If an individual wants to stop using meth and makes a solo attempt at doing so, he or she can notice withdrawal symptoms within hours of their last use.
 And, as time passes, these symptoms can grow in intensity, which often causes someone to go back to using to get some relief.
 When this pattern continues, individuals are at increased risk for relapsing and/or suffering dangerous consequences related to their symptoms.
-With the help from a Paducah Kentucky meth detox center these symptoms can be properly and effectively treated.
+With the help from our Paducah meth detox center, these symptoms can be properly and effectively treated.

 - Extreme scratching of the skin